 The purchase offer you submit, if accepted as it stands, will become a binding sales contract, also known as a purchase agreement.
-So it’s important that the purchase offer contains all the items that will serve as a “blueprint for attorney review period.”
+So it’s important that the purchase offer contains all the items that will serve as a blueprint for the attorney review period.
 The purchase offer includes items such as:

-- address and the legal description of the property
+- Address and legal description of the property

-- terms: for example, all cash or subject to you obtaining a mortgage for a given amount
+- Financial terms: for example, all cash or subject to obtaining a mortgage for a given amount

-- other requirements specific to your state, which might include a chance for an attorney to review the contract, disclosure of specific environmental hazards or other state-specific clauses
+- Other state-specific requirements, which in New Jersey include a chance for an attorney to review the contract, disclosure of specific environmental hazards, or other state-specific clauses

-- contingencies, which are an extremely important matter and that are discussed in detail below
+- Important contingencies, which are discussed in detail below

 Contingencies – “Subject to” Clauses

-- The buyer obtaining specific financing from a lending institution: If the loan can’t be found, the buyer won’t be bound by the contract.
+- Mortgage: The buyer obtaining specific financing from a lending institution.
+If the buyer makes a good faith effort to obtain a loan and it is denied, the buyer won’t be bound by the contract.

-You’re in a strong bargaining position, that is, you look particularly welcome to a seller, if:
+Favorable terms will put you in a stronger bargaining position.
+You will look particularly welcome to a seller if:

-In these circumstances, you usually are able to negotiate some discount from the listed price.
+With favorable terms, you may be able to negotiate a discount from the listed price.

-On the other hand, if the perfect house comes on the market and is well priced, you may need to offer the list price (or more) to beat out other early offers.
-I will guide you with comparable homes SOLD to make you aware of such a situation.
+On the other hand, if the perfect house comes on the market and is competitively priced, you may need to offer the list price – or above – to beat out other early offers.
+When competing in a multiple-offer scenario, we will carefully craft the offer and terms to give you the best chance of standing out from the crowd.
+And we will always guide you with comparable sold homes so you can make an educated decision.

 The Seller’s Response to Your Offer

-You will have a binding contract if the seller, upon receiving your written offer, signs an acceptance.
+You will have a contract when the seller counter-signs your offer.
 If the seller likes everything except the offer price, or proposed closing date, you may receive a counteroffer including the changes the seller prefers.
 You are then free to accept it, reject it or make your own counteroffer.
-Usually after 2-3 counteroffers an agreement is reached.
-However, before this contract becomes binding, you will have the attorney review period – usually 3 days – during which your attorney will check the contract and point out some clauses that he or she would like to change.
-After this review period, the offer becomes a firm contract still contingent on a satisfactory home inspection and the loan commitment.
-At this point the contract is binding for the seller.
+It may take 2-3 counteroffers before an agreement is reached.

 Buyers: Withdrawing an Offer

 Can you take back an offer?
-In most cases the answer is yes, right up until the moment it is accepted during the attorney review period.
-The deeper you are in the transaction the more difficult it will be to back out without any penalties.
-If you do want to revoke your offer, be sure to do so only after consulting a lawyer who is experienced in real estate matters.
-You don’t want to lose your earnest money deposit or find yourself being sued for damages the seller may have suffered by relying on your actions.
+It depends.
+You may take back your offer during attorney review before the contract becomes binding.
+The deeper you are in the transaction, however, the more difficult it will be to back out without any penalties.
+If you do want to revoke your offer, be sure to do so only after consulting with an attorney who is experienced in real estate matters.
+You don’t want to lose your deposit or find yourself being sued for damages the seller may have suffered by relying on your actions.